Children and Anxiety

 However, if anxiety is not tackled in time, it might have a significant impact on child’s emotional health and would carry over to his/her adulthood.
 The signs will then be the same as for an adult anxiety like it may transfer into generalized anxiety, or phobic reactions to certain situations or panic disorder or even obsessive compulsive thoughts.

-All anxiety disorders have a distinct set of symptoms but they also share common themes such as:
+All anxiety disorders have a distinct set of symptoms of anxiety but they also share common themes such as:

 • Intense Sweating even in a very low temperature.